City to relocate addicts living under Kensington bridge

-PHILADELPHIA (WPVI) --Notices went up this week, informing those living in drug camps under both Kensington Avenue and Tulip Streets that they will have to vacate by the end of the month.
+PHILADELPHIA (WPVI) --Notices from the City of Philadelphia went up this week, informing those living in drug camps under both Kensington Avenue and Tulip Street that they will have to vacate by the end of the month.

 Tia Newton has called one of these encampments home for months now.